FAQs

 Disclosure of disability is a sensitive issue for many students.
 If the student discloses information to you which seems to indicate that a disability might be present, or if the student seems to be having difficulty with coursework or access to university facilities which is related to a more obvious disability, you can encourage the student to contact the Moses Center.
 The request for accommodations, though, must come from the student.
 You should include a statement on your syllabus about the Moses Center.
 A sample syllabus statement is below.

-Students requesting academic accommodations are advised to reach out to the Moses Center for Students with Disabilities as early as possible in the semester for assistance.
+Students requesting academic accommodations are advised to reach out to the Moses Center for Student Accessibility as early as possible in the semester for assistance.

 Telephone: 212-998-4980